Skip to main content

 BLE.GetConfig

-Find the Switch.GetConfig response properties in config section
+Find the BLE.GetConfig response properties in config section

 BLE.GetStatus